Inflect logo

 Natural Disaster Risk

-Yekaterinburg has a moderate overall disaster risk profile, with an INFORM risk score of 4.4 out of 10, as of September 2025.
-The assessment identifies specific environmental factors that require consideration for infrastructure planning.
+Yekaterinburg has a medium overall risk profile for natural disasters, with a composite score of 4.4 out of 10, as of September 2025.
+The risk landscape is defined by environmental and geological factors specific to the Ural region.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business